 Theodore Wirth Regional Park is located within the cities of Golden Valley and Minneapolis.
-It boasts over 740-acres with miles of trails, a lake, a bog, a wildflower garden, two golf courses and a disc golf course.
+It boasts over 759-acres with miles of trails, a lake, a bog, a wildflower garden, two golf courses and a disc golf course.

-Or visit the Quaking Bog, a 5-acre, 3,700-year-old acid bog tucked into the wooded hills of the park.
+Or visit the Quaking Bog, a 5-acre acid bog tucked into the wooded hills of the park.
 You’ll cross a series of boardwalks floating over islands of sphagnum moss as you observe dragonflies, frogs and songbirds.
 A variety of plant species thrive in this wetland area, including unique mosses, wildflowers and ferns.
 The Quaking Bog loop makes for the perfect family-friendly hike.

 Wirth Lake Beach

 Located within Theodore Wirth, you’ll find Wirth Lake and a fabulous beach.
 Wirth Lake Beach features a floating swim dock, a fishing pier, a sand volleyball court, a picnic area, a playground/tot lot, dressing rooms and restrooms.
 The beach is also accessible for wheelchair/walker access.
 Beach hours are 6 am – 10 pm, 7 days a week.
-A lifeguard is on duty from 12 – 7 pm daily.

 Ready for adventure?
 Theodore Wirth is one of the premier mountain biking locations in the Minneapolis-Saint Paul metro area, boasting more than 12 miles of single-track trails.
 Beginner and intermediate riders should try out the Area 36 trail, which features a physically demanding but technically easy ride.
 For expert riders, the Brownie Lake Loop offers quite the adrenaline rush with its steep rock climbs, descents and drops.
 Pro tip: You can park at The Trailhead and use it as a launching point for your ride.